GLOBAL MARKETS-Global shares at 1-month low on U.S. manufacturing shock

 By Hideyuki Sano

-TOKYO, Oct 2 (Reuters) - Global shares retreated to one-month lows on Wednesday after U.S. manufacturing activity tumbled to more than a decade-low, sparking worries that the fallout from the U.S.-China trade war is starting to spread to the U.S. economy.
+TOKYO, Oct 2 (Reuters) - Global shares fell to one-month lows on Wednesday after U.S. manufacturing activity tumbled to more than a decade low, sparking worries that the fallout from the U.S.-China trade war is spreading to the U.S. economy.

 A slowdown in U.S. economic growth would remove one of the few remaining bright spots in the global economy and come just as Europe is seen as close to falling into recession.

-MSCI's gauge of stocks across the globe .MIWD00000PUS, covering 49 markets, stood near its lowest level since early September after shedding 0.83% in the previous session.
+MSCI's gauge of stocks across the globe .MIWD00000PUS, covering 49 markets, dipped 0.06% to a low last seen in early September, after shedding 0.83% in the previous session.

 Adding to tensions in Asia, North Korea carried out at least one more projectile launch on Wednesday, a day after it announced it will hold working-level talks with the United States at the weekend.